razetime/ngn-k-tutorial/16-c-api.md

 macros that are aimed at writing very terse code.

 It is often the case that you will find a gap in one of you favourite languages that K fills (and vice versa).
-This has led to porgrammers like [phantomics](https://github.com/phantomics) reimplementing APL for use as an embeddable language.
+This has led to programmers like [phantomics](https://github.com/phantomics) reimplementing APL for use as an embeddable language.
 Commercial K implementations also include a number of methods to do so.